Home / Professional Development / APS Awards / Educators / Dale J. Benos Early Career Professional Service Award

 Award Description

-The Dale J. Benos Early Career Professional Service Award was established by the Trainee Advisory Committee in 2008 to honor an early career stage (graduate student, post-doctoral fellow, assistant professor or equivalent position) member of the American Physiological Society (APS), who has made outstanding contributions to the physiology community.
-The awardee also demonstrates dedication and commitment to furthering the broader goals of the physiology community.
+The Dale J. Benos Early Career Professional Service Award, established by the Trainee Advisory Committee in 2008, honors an early-career member—such as a post-doctoral fellow, assistant professor or equivalent—who has made outstanding contributions to the physiology community.
+The recipient also demonstrates dedication and commitment to advancing the broader goals of the discipline.

-Final selection of the award recipient will be made by the Trainee Advisory Committee (TAC).
+This award is contingent upon funding.
+Final selection of the award recipient will be made by the Trainee Advisory Committee.
 This award is presented at the American Physiology Summit.
 The awardee must attend the Summit to accept this award.
-The award can not be delayed.
+The award cannot be delayed.

 Eligibility